-Any weapons (including a starter gun) which will, or is designed to, or may readily be converted to, expel a projectile by the action of an explosive; but does not include an antique firearm or any device that expels a projectile by means of compressed air;

-- 2. The frame or receiver of any such weapon; - 3.
-Any firearm muffler or firearm silencer; or - Any destructive device shall not include any device which is neither designed nor redesigned for use as a weapon; any device, although originally designed for use as a weapon, which is redesigned for use as a signaling, pyrotechnic, line throwing, safety, or similar device; an antique, or is a rifle which the owner intends to use solely for sporting, recreational or cultural purposes. - K. In Lieu Fishing Sites.
+- 1. Any weapons (including a starter gun) which will, or is designed to, or may readily be converted to, expel a projectile by the action of an explosive; but does not include an antique firearm or any device that expels a projectile by means of compressed air; - 2.
+The frame or receiver of any such weapon; - 3.
+Any firearm muffler or firearm silencer; or - 4.
+Any destructive device shall not include any device which is neither designed nor redesigned for use as a weapon; any device, although originally designed for use as a weapon, which is redesigned for use as a signaling, pyrotechnic, line throwing, safety, or similar device; an antique, or is a rifle which the owner intends to use solely for sporting, recreational or cultural purposes. - K. In Lieu Fishing Sites (ILFS).
 Those certain federal lands along the Columbia River designated by the federal government via Public Law 79-14 for Indian treaty fishing activities in lieu of usual and accustomed fishing places inundated by construction of Bonneville Dam. - L. In Person.
 For purposes of arraignments, pleas, sentencing, or other court hearings, 'in person' may, upon a judge's approval and finding of good cause, include appearance by phone, video, or other appropriate electronic means. - M. Motions.
-Requests, either written or oral, made to the Court for an order. - N. Offense, A violation of criminal law. - 0.
-Personal Recognizance.
-A promise by a defendant to appear at trial or appellate proceeding upon which promise the Judge orders his release from custody. - Ρ. Presence means a defendant shall be present at all stages of the proceeding.
+Requests, either written or oral, made to the Court for an order. - N. Offense.
+A violation of criminal law. - O. Personal Recognizance.
+A promise by a defendant to appear at trial or appellate proceeding upon which promise the Judge orders their release from custody. - P. Presence means a defendant shall be present at all stages of the proceeding.
 The court may allow electronic attendance by phone, video, or other means only upon a finding of good cause and that the defendant's rights will not be prejudicially affected. - Q. Probable Cause exists under this chapter when an officer or the court has substantial objective basis for believing that a person has committed an offense.
-In determining whether probable cause exists, the officer or judge may take into account all information which a prudent officer or judge would deem relevant to the likelihood that an offense has been committed and that the person charged has committed it. - R. Spouse or Intimate Partner.
-For purposes of exercising criminal jurisdiction over non-Indians, the term 'spouse or intimate partner' has the meaning given the term in 18 U.S.C. § 2266. - S. Summons.
-A notice to appear before the Court. - T. Summons and Complaint.
-A single document containing all the requisites of both a summons and complaint. - U. Treaty Fishing Access Sites.
-Those certain federal lands along the Columbia River designated or acquired by the federal government via Public Law No. 100-581 to provide access for Indian treaty fishing activities. - V. Warrant, Arrest/Search.
-Document issued by the Court expressly authorizing and directing an officer to execute an arrest or conduct a search specifically delineated premises.
+In determining whether probable cause exists, the officer or judge may take into account all information which a prudent officer or judge would deem relevant to the likelihood that an offense has been committed and that the person charged has committed it.